paulnorthrop/bang/cran-comments.md

 * Added a reference about the method in the Description.

+The possibly mis-spelled words (names Gelfand and Wakefield) in DESCRIPTION are correct.

 ## R CMD check results

 0 errors | 0 warnings | 0 notes